 Bring water to a full rolling boil for at least 1 minute.
-If using an automatic shut-off kettle, make sure the water has boiled for 1 minute.
 If you are over 2,000 meters (6,500 feet) above sea level, boil water for at least 2 minutes.
 Let the water cool.
 Always store your clean water in clean containers made for storing food or water.
 Boiling will not purify water that is heavily polluted or chemically contaminated.

-To remove Cryptosporidium cysts, filters must have an absolute pore size of 1 micron or less, and be certified by the National Sanitation Foundation (NSF) International or another accredited third party agency.
+To remove Cryptosporidium cysts, filters must have an absolute pore size of 1 micron or less, and be certified by the National Sanitation Foundation (NSF) or another accredited testing agency for cyst removal.

-Jug-type water filters (such as Brita®), will not remove Cryptosporidium.
+Most jug-type water filters, will not remove Cryptosporidium.
 Some built-in water filtration systems will remove Cryptosporidium, but they need regular and thorough maintenance to work well.

 Ultraviolet (UV) Treatment

 UV units for disinfection are also available.
 Check with local water purification suppliers or your local environmental health officer for more information.
-The treatment unit should be certified by NSF International, or another accredited third party agency for cyst removal or inactivation.
+The treatment unit should be certified by the NSF or another accredited testing agency for cyst inactivation.

 Distillation units and combination (filtration and UV) units are also available.
-Check with local water purification suppliers or your local environmental health officer for more information.
+Check with your local water purification suppliers or environmental health officer for more information.

-It is important to note that Cryptosporidium are resistant to chlorine so treating water with chlorine is generally not effective in removing the parasite.
+It is important to note that Cryptosporidium are resistant to chlorine, so treating water with chlorine is generally not effective in removing the parasite.
 Ask your water supplier if your water treatment is effective against Cryptosporidium.
 Chlorine disinfection alone is not effective.

 For More Information

-For more information on disinfecting water, see HealthLinkBC File # 49b How to Disinfect Drinking Water, or contact your local Environmental Health Officer.
+For more information on disinfecting water, see HealthLinkBC File # 49b Disinfecting Drinking Water, or contact your local environmental health officer.

 For more information on the National Sanitation Foundation (NSF), visit www.nsf.org.